shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 As like every other programming javascript also have error handelling with try catch and finally block as like mentioned below.

-- **`try{}` :-** Try block runs the code and if any error occurs it will thorow it and the interpretator enters directly in catch block by ignoring the below code.
+- **`try{}` :-** Try block runs the code and if any error occurs it will throw it and the interpretator enters directly in catch block by ignoring the below code.

 - **`catch(e){}` :-** Catch block catches the error and can print it without breaking the code and can perform the further usecases.